 GRAVEL AND ROCK SPECIFICATIONS Material Specifications 3/4" minus crushed gravel Crushed gravel.
 Well graded.
 Fine fraction (minus 200 sieve) not to exceed 15% Pit run gravel Native gravel, well graded, with binder, compactable and not containing any rocks over 4" diameter.
-Drain rock 1"- 3" diameter, screened clean rock. from overburden, soil, and o break during the loading, ha General Large Rock Requirements e, angular in shape, resistant to weathering and weather action, and free organic matter.
-Stone must be hard enough so pieces do not fracture or uling, or placement activities.
-Neither breadth nor thickness of stone shall ogth.
-Rounded stone or boulders from a streambed will not be accepted ate.
-Rock armor Large rock with most sizes ranging from 6" to 12" diameter, used to an fill slopes and catch basins.
-Talus rockLarge rock of variable sizes used as load-bearing fill or drainage rock soft areas or French drains, as approved by Forest Officer.
+Drain rock 1"- 3" diameter, screened clean rock.
+General Large Rock Requirements Stone shall be hard, durable, angular in shape, resistant to weathering and weather action, and free

+Stone shall be hard, durable, angular in shape, resistant to weathering and weather action, and free from overburden, soil, and organic matter.
+Stone must be hard enough so pieces do not fracture or break during the loading, hauling, or placement activities.
+Neither breadth nor thickness of stone shall be less than one-third its length.
+Rounded stone or boulders from a streambed will not be accepted unless authorized by the State.

+Rock armor Large rock with most sizes ranging from 6" to 12" diameter, used to armor fill slopes and catch basins.
+Talus rock Large rock of variable sizes used as load-bearing fill or drainage rock in soft areas or French drains, as approved by Forest Officer.
 Energy dissipators Large rock 18-24" diameter placed in streams at culvert outlets.